Background to the Terms used in these Conditions

 In addition to the hammer price, the buyer agrees to pay to Webb’s the buyer’s premium.
 The buyer’s premium is 19.5% of the hammer price plus GST.
 (Goods and Services Tax) where applicable.

 The buyer must pay the full amount due (comprising the hammer price, buyer’s premium and any applicable taxes and GST) not later than 5 days after the auction date.

 The buyer will not acquire title to the lot until Webb’s receives full payment in cleared funds, and no goods under any circumstances will be released without confirmation of cleared funds received.
 This applies even if the buyer wishes to send items overseas.

-Payment can be made by direct transfer, cash (not exceeding NZD$10,000, if wishing to pay more than NZD$10,000 then this must be deposited directly into a Bank of New Zealand branch and bank receipt supplied) and EFTPOS (please check the daily limit).
-Payments can also be made by credit card in person with a 2.2% merchant fee for Visa and Mastercard and 3.3% for American Express.
+Payment can be made by direct transfer, cash (not exceeding NZD$5,000, if wishing to pay more than NZD$5,000 then this must be deposited directly into a Bank of New Zealand branch and bank receipt supplied) and EFTPOS (please check the daily limit).
+Payments can be made by credit card in person with a 2.2% merchant fee for Visa and Mastercard and 3.3% for American Express.
+Payments can also be made by Alipay or WeChat Pay with a 1.5% service fee.
 Invoices that are in excess of $5,000 and where the card holder is not present, cannot be charged to a credit card without prior arrangement.
-Personal cheques are accepted, but funds must be cleared before goods will be released.
-Bank cheques are subject to five days clearance.
+Cheques are no longer accepted.

 The buyer is responsible for any bank fees and charges applicable for the transfer of funds into Webb’s account.